-Dr. Richard A. Robison, MD is a pediatric neurosurgeon in Loma Linda, CA specializing in pediatric neurosurgery.
-He graduated from Washington University in St. Louis School of Medicine.
-Dr. Richard A. Robison, MD is affiliated with Loma Linda University Health, Loma Linda University Medical Center East Campus, Loma Linda University Faculty Medical Clinics, Loma Linda University Medical Center, FACULTY PHYSICIANS AND SURGEONS OF LLUSM and Loma Linda University Children's Hospital.
+Dr. Richard Aaron Robison, MD is a pediatric neurosurgeon in Loma Linda, CA specializing in pediatric neurosurgery.
+He graduated from Washington University in St. Louis School of Medicine in 2007 and has 18 years of experience.
+Dr. Richard Aaron Robison, MD is affiliated with Loma Linda University Health, Loma Linda University Medical Center East Campus, Loma Linda University Faculty Medical Clinics, Loma Linda University Medical Center, FACULTY PHYSICIANS AND SURGEONS OF LLUSM and Loma Linda University Children's Hospital.

 Deep Brain Stimulation (DBS)